Mumbai: Cops returned fake gold to us, say Kolis

-Members of the Koli community in Chembur had been duped by a man who had fled with 7 kg of gold saying he would get their ornaments to shine again; he was arrested and 4 kg gold was handed back to the Kolis, 12 of whom realised that the ornaments were fake
+Members of the Koli community in Chembur had been duped by a man who had duped them out of 7 kg of gold; 4 kg gold was handed back after his arrest, which turned out to be fake

 Two years after being duped of their gold ornaments, 67 members of the Koli community in Chembur were overjoyed when the jewellery was returned to them by the police on Wednesday.
 The joy turned to burning rage for 12 of them within a day, however, when they realised that the ornaments were fake.